Mëkanïk Dëstruktïẁ Kömmandöh: History

+Mekanïk Destruktïẁ Kommandöh was conceptualized as the last movement of the trilogy Theusz Hamtaahk, which was written from 1970-1973.
+Although Mekanïk Destruktïẁ Kommandöh was the final movement to be started, written by Vander from 1971 to 1972, it was the first of them to be released.
+The first movement Theusz Hamtaahk, written in 1970 and finalised in 1973, has so far only been released on live recordings, first released on Retrospektïẁ in 1981, while the second movement Ẁurdah Ïtah, written in 1971, was released in 1974.

-The title Mekanïk Destruktïẁ Kommandöh had gone through a longer, almost two-year, development phase before it was fully developed and first recorded in the studio.
-From the early stages of the work comes a recording from the summer of 1971, which appeared in the park of Château d'Hérouville as Mekanïk Kommandöh in a 5:55-minute version on the jazz themed compilation Puissance 13+2.
-Here the piece starts with a jazzy intro that sounds more like bossa nova, and the lyrics had not yet been finalised either.
-Three months later, in November 1971, Mëkanïk Kömmandöh was performed for the first time in front of an audience at a concert at the Théâtre 140 in Brussels in a much more developed version with a length of 17:19 minutes, and was released in 1996 on the album Concert 1971, Bruxelles: Théâtre 140.
-The theme and the basic structure was already included here, but large passages were still not in their final forms.
+Mekanïk Destruktïẁ Kommandöh had gone through a longer, almost two-year, development phase before it was fully developed and first recorded in the studio.
+Originally known as Mekanïk Kommandöh, an extremely early version was recorded in the summer of 1971 and was released in 1972 as a 7" single, later re-released on the compilation Simples.
+This version starts with a jazzy bossa nova introduction, with lyrics that had not yet been finalised.
+Three months later, in November 1971, Mëkanïk Kömmandöh was performed for the first time in front of an audience at a concert at the Théâtre 140 in Brussels; this version was much more developed and featured many sections from the middle of the album, albeit still featuring the bossa nova intro.
+This performance was released in 1996 on the album Concert 1971, Bruxelles: Théâtre 140.
+The piece underwent a rapid transformation from 15 December 1971, with the piece's composition and structure becoming finalised on 25 February 1972.

+In late 1972, most members who had performed on previous albums The Unnamables had moved on.
+Vander would recruit lighting technician Stella Zelcer for vocal and choral duties.
+She would become a consistent member of the band to present-day, and she and Vander would marry for around 10 years before amicably separating.
+Vander would also recruit bassist Jannick Top who would add a more apocalyptic sound to the album with his dark bass tone.
+He would collaborate with Vander on-and-off until late 1976.

-The originally intended version for the release by Magma featured percussion, organ, bass, piano and a mixed choir, with a running time of 38 minutes.
+The originally intended version for the release was recorded in January of 1973, and featured percussion, organ, bass, piano and a mixed choir.
 Its focus was on the choir vocals and a more "acoustic" musical accompaniment, with longer piano passages.
 This version was rejected by Magma's record label A&M Records, as it did not meet their standards for rock music.
+This version was eventually released in 1989 on the CD Mekanïk Kommandöh.

-Therefore, electric guitar, brass, flute, bass clarinet, vibraphone, xylophone and additional vocalists were added to the line-up, and electrically amplified instruments and horns were used to achieve a "rockier" sound for the album.
-This version was recorded in April 1973 at the Oxford Manor Studios and the Aquarium Studio in Paris and released on 6 May 1973.
-The version originally planned by Magma, and discarded by the record label, was eventually released in 1988 on the compilation album Simples, and in 1989 on the CD Mekanïk Kommandöh.
+For the final album, electric guitar, brass, flute, bass clarinet, vibraphone, xylophone and additional vocalists were added to the line-up, and electrically amplified instruments and horns were used to achieve a "rockier" sound for the album, reflected in the addition of "Destruktïẁ" to the piece's name.
+It was recorded in April 1973 at the Oxford Manor Studios and the Aquarium Studio in Paris and released on 6 May 1973.